RohitAgarwal360/WebTechnologyLab/PHP_FORMS/Readme.md

-all the codes related to WTL.
+all the codes related to PHP

 Here we have implemented a Form to submit the data and store the data in Mysql.
 Xammp is used for mysql and server.